needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 **Property**

 This option allows you to specify any serialized object property shown in the Inspector.
-You can view property names by changing the Inspector into debug mode, holding Alt/Option and clicking on a property name.
+You can view property names by changing the Inspector into debug mode via the "..." button at the top-right corner of the Inspector window, then holding Alt/Option and clicking on a property name.

 **Visual Element**

-The **Visual Element** selector mode is used to select [UI Toolkit](https://docs.unity3d.com/Manual/UIElements.html) (formerly known as UIElements) elements, also known as visual elements.
+The **Visual Element** selector mode is used to select desired [UI Toolkit] (formerly known as UIElements) elements, also known as visual elements.
 The wanted element can be specified using the following properties:
 - **Visual Element Type Name**, the fully qualified C# class/type name of the element, for example, "UnityEngine.UIElements.Button"
 - **Visual Element Class Name**, the Unity style sheet class name, for example, "unity-button"